emil-sincliar/ml-agents/DEPLOYMENT.md

 # California House Price Predictor - Deployment Guide

 ## Overview
 This guide explains how to deploy and run the California House Price Predictor web application.
+You can either run it locally or deploy it to Streamlit Cloud for free.

 ## Prerequisites
 - Python 3.7 or higher
 - pip (Python package installer)
+- Git account (for Streamlit Cloud deployment)

+## Quick Start: Use Our Deployed App
+Visit our live application at: [ML Agents Utility App](https://ml-agents-iowu6wwfewhqgeeazyvuci.streamlit.app/)

 ## Installation